artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 ### Take-home challenges

 The most recent trend in hiring is the take-home exercise.
 The goal is honorable - have the candidate produce code on their own time, so they aren't overwhelmed with the pressure of an audience.
-We've found that it's not fair to require this early in the hiring process, and it's not informative later in the process; by the time an take-home challenge would be appropriate, we have already evaluated the candidate's technical skills to our satisfaction (more on that later).
+We’ve found that requiring this early in the process is unfair, and including it later in the process is uninformative; by the time a take-home challenge would be appropriate, we have already evaluated the candidate's technical skills to our satisfaction (more on that later).